MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/bra-use-tax-exemption-nf-e.md

 > [!IMPORTANT]
 > When you turn on the **Validate benefit code** parameter, you receive the following message: "Do you want to copy taxation codes from benefit code types to adjustment code for 'XX' state?"
 This message is shown because a version of the **NT2019.001 v1.10 technical note** feature has been used before, and the types of benefits have already been entered on the **Type of benefits** page.
 However, you can convert the types of benefits to adjustment codes.
 If you select **Yes** in the message box, any existing data from the obsolete **Types of benefit codes** page will be converted to records on the **Adjustment and information for fiscal documents** page.

-The **Add exempt tags** and **Validate benefit codes** parameters must be set up for the same authority that is configured in the fiscal establishment, which must be referred to the state from the fiscal establishment address.
+The **Add exempt tags** and **Validate benefit codes** parameters must be set up for the same authority that is configured in the fiscal establishment, and the authority must be from the same state from the fiscal establishment address.

 1. Go to **Organization administration \> Organizations \> Electronic fiscal documents \> NF-e federal parameters**.
 2. On the **Web services** tab, in the **Authority** field, select the same authority that is configured in the fiscal establishment.